Almost simple linear graphs, homology cobordism and connected Heegaard Floer homology: Packed Sequences, Monotone Roots and Connected Heegaard Floer Homology

-The rule is that each time we subtract one from the coefficient of $z$ and then we add one to coefficients of both $x$ and $y$.
-We say that $\mathbf{[fx+gy+hz]} $ is a \emph{packed} sequence.
+In the short-hand notation of packed sequences, we apply the following rule: each time we subtract one from the coefficient of $z$ and then we add one to coefficients of both $x$ and $y$.
 We call $fx+gy+hz$ and $(f+h)x+(g+h)y$, the \emph{initial} and respectively the \emph{final} elements of the packed sequence $\mathbf{[fx+gy+hz]}$.

 Recall that $N_0 = pqr - x - y -z$.
-In similar vein, we define \emph{complementary} packed sequences lying inside $Q_{Y}$.
+In a similar vein, we define the notion of complementary packed sequences.

+\begin{definition} Let $f$, $g$, and $h$ be non-negative integers such that $\mathrm{min}\{f,g\}=0$.
+The integer-valued sequence of elements of $Q_Y$ of the following form is called a complementary packed sequence \end{definition}

 The same rule holds for complementary packed sequences.
 Respectively, $N_0-(f+h)x-(g+h)y$ and $N_0-fx-gy-hz$ are called the \emph{initial} and \emph{final} elements of the complementary packed sequence $N_0 - \mathbf{[fx+gy+hz]}$.